 Most of you have probably heard about double cleansing by now.
 Double cleansing is a skincare technique that started in South Korea and Japan before it made its way to Europe and North America.
-As the name suggests, this technique is a two-step cleansing routine.
+As the name suggests, this technique is a two-step cleansing routine that is very popular among lovers of Korean skincare.
 Today I want to elaborate on this cleansing method and discuss who this technique is most suited for, and talk about a couple of my favorite double-cleansing products.

 What is double cleansing?